Who Is Uketsu?

 Literary Analysis

-The Afterword is the novel’s best move.
-Uketsu has spent 200 pages maneuvering the reader toward a tragic but emotionally satisfying resolution: the monsters are actually victims, the imprisoned child is gentle, the father sacrificed himself for his family.
+The Afterword is the novel's best move.
+Uketsu spends 200 pages moving the reader toward a tragic but satisfying resolution.
+The monsters are victims, the imprisoned child is gentle, and the father sacrificed himself for his family.
 It is the kind of ending that lets readers feel sad but resolved.

 The Afterword strips that away in four pages.
-Not through a dramatic twist, but through Kurihara pointing at a window and asking one question.
+There is no dramatic twist.
+Kurihara just points at a window and asks one question.
 The interior observation window is a small architectural detail, the kind of thing a reader would skip past.
 Kurihara does not skip past anything.

-The final effect is the book’s thesis made explicit: a floor plan looks simple until someone who knows how to read it tells you what it actually means.
+The final effect makes the book's thesis explicit.
+A floor plan looks simple until a skilled reader tells you what it means.

 Connective Tissue

 The unresolved Chapter One dismemberment confirms that the neat resolution of Chapter Four was never the full story.
 The house confessed to some of its crimes.
-Not all of them.
+It did not confess to all of them.

 Master Map: Planted Clues and Their Payoffs